microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_I.md

 ## Setup

-Let's assume you have already followed [this short guide](../setup/INSTALL.md) to install the required software.
+If you have not already followed [this short guide](../setup/INSTALL.md) to install the required software, please do so now.

 ## Enabling analytics

 A single Media Server instance is capable of running many analytics.
 Each must be enabled in the `mediaserver.cfg` and also permitted by your license key in order to be used.
+The relevant sections to look at in your `mediaserver.cfg` are:

 ### Modules